Hammer Museum (Haines, Alaska): Collections

 The Hammer Museum has several galleries featuring hammers used for blacksmithing, early trades, industry, and specific materials such as metal, stone, and wood.
 The collection has traditional hammers such as those used in mining, ranching, carpentry, the railroad industry, and auto-body repair.
-Others include those that served bankers, nightclub goers of the 1920s and 1930s, barristers, cobblers, and musicians, as well as those in the medical profession such as doctors and dentists.
-Collection highlights include an Egyptian dolerite ball, Roman battle heads, Tlingit warrior's pick, over fifty hammer patents on display, as well as both indoor and outdoor sculpture.
+Others include those which served bankers, nightclub goers of the 1920s and 1930s, barristers, cobblers, and musicians as well as those in the medical profession such as doctors and dentists.
+Collection highlights include an Egyptian dolerite ball, Roman battle heads, Tlingit warrior's pick, over fifty hammer patents on display as well as both indoor and outdoor sculpture.